-There are a number of ways to get involved and support our work or connect with other FGG supporters.
+There are many ways to get involved and support our work or connect with other FGG supporters.

-“Allowing LGBT+ people to be their whole self”
+“Allowing LGBTQ+ people to be their whole self”

 “Enabling Athletes to Bring Their Whole Self to the Field, Pitch, Pool, Gym, Floor, or Court”

-37 Years ago Olympic athlete Tom Waddell talked about not being a complete athlete, as he couldn’t bring his ”whole self to the athletic field”.
+Nearly 40 years ago, Olympic athlete Tom Waddell talked about not being a complete athlete, as he couldn’t bring his "whole self to the athletic field.”
 He felt he couldn’t truly perform at his sporting best, with wasted energy spent on the worry of being "out" and covering up the fact he was a gay man.
 He knew he wasn’t alone and so together with a few other like-minded people he found the Federation of Gay Games, based on the principles of Participation, Inclusion, and Personal Best.

-37 years later the Federation exists to "promote equality in and through sport and culture," with various activities around the world, culminating in the quadrennial Gay Games, the world’s largest sporting and cultural event open to all.
+The Federation continues to exist to "promote equality in and through sport and culture," with various activities around the world, culminating in the quadrennial Gay Games, the world’s largest sporting and cultural event open to all.

 The Federation of Gay Games (FGG) is a global not for profit organisation with its office base in San Francisco, USA.
 In order for us to achieve our goals and work towards equality in and through sport we raise funds to support our activities as well as seeking volunteers to assist us in our projects.